isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 One consequence of that is that some rules can be supported only by heuristics, rather than precise and mechanically verifiable checks.
 Other rules articulate general principles.
 For these more general rules, more detailed and specific rules provide partial checking.

-These guidelines address a core of C++ and its use.
+These guidelines address the core of C++ and its use.
 We expect that most large organizations, specific application areas, and even large projects will need further rules, possibly further restrictions, and further library support.
 For example, hard real-time programmers typically can't use free store (dynamic memory) freely and will be restricted in their choice of libraries.
 We encourage the development of such more specific rules as addenda to these core guidelines.